Ellerslie cricket club: 1970s

 This decade saw the club move from a mid grade club playing good cricket through to the ACA Premiership Competition in just 9 seasons.

-Ellerslie Cricket Club started the Seventies with a strong committee dedicated to getting to the top and each year its overall player strength built up with players like Ross Hackett and Steve Chapman: two very good players from Australia.
-Ross played for NSW Juniors in his early years.
+During the 1970s, the club expanded its playing roster, including the addition of Australian players Ross Hackett and Steve Chapman.
+Hackett previously represented the New South Wales junior cricket team during his early playing career.

 Other players to strengthen the club in the early 1970s were Alan & John Verral, Ian Rout, Graeme Atkinson and many others.

-In the 1973/74 season Ellerslie won the ACA Major Club Championship for clubs with 4 or more teams in their ranks which was a great feather in its cap because from then on everyone sat up and respected Ellerslie as a club of the future.
+In the 1973/74 season Ellerslie won the ACA Major Club Championship for clubs with 4 or more teams in their ranks which helped establish the club in Auckland club cricket.

-That same year Ellerslie gained the services of Malcolm Beach from the Eden Roskill club and Stu McKay both very good spin bowlers and along with the talents of Steve Chapman and Blain Mahood both medium/fast bowlers.
-Ellerslie was starting to make heads turn.
+That same year Ellerslie gained the services of Malcolm Beach from the Eden Roskill club and Stu McKay, along with Steve Chapman and Blain Mahood, both medium/fast bowlers.

-During the 1976/77 season the then Secretary of the ACA Mr Quinton Baddelly introduced promotion relegation twice a year and this timed in very well with Ellerslie's performances on and off the field and by winning each grade Ellerslie entered both at Christmas and at season's end they were knocking on the Premiership door.
+During the 1976/77 season, the Secretary of the ACA, Quinton Baddelly, introduced promotion relegation twice a year.
+Winning each grade Ellerslie entered, both at Christmas and at season's end, they were knocking on the Premiership door.

-This was starting to upset some of the old boys in the ACA but too late because in the 1978/79 season Ellerslie won its way into the ACA Premiership Competition and its First A side won their way into the ACA Senior A Competition.
+In the 1978/79 season Ellerslie won its way into the ACA Premiership Competition and its First A side won their way into the ACA Senior A Competition.

 Ellerslie was the first club to actually win its way into the premiership in decades as other clubs like Takapuna & Howick Pakuranga were installed in the premiership purely on club numbers.
-Ellerslie won its way in by winnings and were proud of it.
+Ellerslie qualified by winning promotions.